kcummings1/-liri-node-app/README.md

 ---------------------------------------------------------------------
 node liri.js movie-this '<movie name here>'

-* Title of the movie.
+* Title of the movie
-Year the movie came out.
+*Year the movie came out.
 IMDB Rating of the movie.
 Rotten Tomatoes Rating of the movie.
 Country where the movie was produced.